-Housing need in the parish is relatively low, as demonstrated in the Objectively Assessed Need (OAN) for housing in the Borough, established using standard methodology.
+- 80. Housing need in the parish is relatively low, as demonstrated in the Objectively Assessed Need (OAN) for housing in the Borough, established using standard methodology.
 The NPPF (para.
-65) explains that strategic policies should also set out a housing requirement for designated neighbourhood areas which reflect the overall strategy for the pattern and scale of development and any relevant allocations.
-The TWBC Draft Local Plan (DLP) asserts this in Strategic Policies STR1 and STR/BE1.
+66) explains that strategic policies should also set out a housing requirement for designated neighbourhood areas which reflect the overall strategy for the pattern and scale of development and any relevant allocations.
+The TWBC Pre-submission Local Plan (Pre-SLP) asserts this in Strategic Policies STR1 and PSTR/BE1. - 81.
+The 2018 Tunbridge Wells Borough Council (TWBC) Housing Needs Study (HNS) identified Benenden as having the second lowest affordable housing needs within the Borough, with a

-The 2018 Tunbridge Wells Borough Council (TWBC) Housing Needs Study (HNS) identified Benenden as having the second lowest affordable housing needs within the Borough, with a requirement for 6 affordable dwellings per annum (4 for older residents and 2 for families) over a five-year period.
+- requirement for 6 affordable dwellings per annum (4 for older residents and 2 for families) over a five-year period. - 82.
 This Plan will provide up to 38 affordable dwellings over the Plan period, with a further 12 being provided by existing permissions.